kyletolle/the-mechanism-collection/index.md

 Her surface erupts, contorts, and heaves with revulsion - to stop us.
 But our roots spread afar.

-Our residence is hallowed, yet, through the grief we've wrought, now sullied by thoughtlessness.
+Our residence is hallowed, yet, through the grief we've wrought, now sullied.
 Smoke from our unending fires lengthens Her sonorous slumber, and our soot fogs Her perception.
 But She will not sleep forever.

-Her wrath and retribution are nigh and there will be no corner Her revenge does not strike.
+Her wrath and retribution are nigh, and Her revenge will reach every corner.
 Then may She become animated in a way that not even we can.
 When She splits open Her hide and eats the eaters.

 Her spine shall burst forth from the forests which strangle and stifle cornice.
 Her fingers will claw through the plains and yawn chasms.
 Her skin to